Frequently Asked Questions

 How many sessions can my child attend each week?

-Our sessions run every Monday to Friday morning from 9.20am-12.30pm.
-You can choose how many sessions and on which days your child attends, so long as availability allows, although our minimum is two sessions per week.
+Our sessions usually run every weekday during term with various sessions options available between 9am and 3pm.
+From April 2019 we have decided to offer sessions times of 9am-12.10pm, 9-1pm, 11.50am-3pm and a full day option of 9am-3pm.
+The number of sessions your child attends will primarily depend on personal choice and day list availability, although our policy is still to encourage a minimum of two sessions per week.
 We have four terms per year and they match those of Torphins Primary School.
 Dates of terms and holidays can be found on the Aberdeenshire Council website.

 How much does a session cost?